 "The national champs used to come in to Cherry Springs for the PA Championships, and when they left, they were beaten by the PA team, the Kocjancics.
 When my mother was 60 years old, we were in a little contest in Sheffield, a Jack and Jill, she pulled the saw with my next oldest brother, John, and he actually had to hold her back, she was so anxious.
 They beat everybody.
 We learned how to pull a crosscut from our mother.
 She was an amazing woman.
-She was the oldest contestant in the contest, she probably could have placed in the men's event too."
+She was the oldest contestant in the contest, she probably could have placed in the men's event too."76

-Roes Kocjancic Paar's life is probably the most iconic and arguably the epitome of a Pennsylvania lumberwoman.
-Born and raised in a lumber camp as a child, she met her husband to be at the camp.
-They married and started their own camp less then 48 hours after they wed.
-She helped operate the camp, cooked and cared for the camp and its woodsmen.
-Her children were born and raised in their camp.
-When her first husband was killed, she literally took over running the camp and all of its responsibilities.
+Rose Kocjancic Paar's life is probably the most iconic and arguably the epitome of a Pennsylvania lumberwoman.
+Born and raised in a lumber camp as a child, she met her husband to be at her parent's camp.
+They married and started their own camp less than 48 hours after they were wed.
+She helped operate their camp, and cooked and cared for its woodsmen.
+Her children were born and raised in their family camp.
+When her first husband was killed, she literally took over running the camp and all of its responsibilities- the financial management of the camp and the running of the business, the care and boarding of the lumberman, the management of the kitchen and all of the food needed to sustain everyone at the camp without making or ordering too much or too little, plus being a mother and raising her children on top of everything else.
 She could wield the tools of the trade.
-Even her recreation activities involved lumber competitions, at which she exceled.
-Her children all grow up to be involved with various aspects of the trade.
+Her hobbies included crocheting, sewing, gardening, and splitting wood!
+Even her recreational activities involved lumber competitions, at which she exceled, a testament to the physicality of her strength.
+Her children all grew up to be involved with various aspects of the trade.
 The Kocjancic lumber camp at Burning Well, was possibly the last of its kind in Pennsylvania.
 Her story is one of perseverance, resilience, strength, and love.
 She was an inspiration to her children and remains so to her grand and great grandchildren.
 Rose's family continues to keep her memories alive and instills her values and work ethic in their families.
 As Joe so adeptly stated, "The forests have been good to all of us. [but] Our mother deserves the real credit for everything.
 She is who made it happen."

-64 Bartlett.
+75 Bartlett.
 "Pennsylvania hardwoods: All in the Family." n.p.

-65 Kocjancic, "Logging Camp History and Consulting in Northwestern Pennsylvania."
+76 Kocjancic, "Logging Camp History and Consulting in Northwestern Pennsylvania."
 10.